Skip to main content

 --header 'accept: application/json'

-By default, the workflow execution output will contain the output parameters and values or JSON object defined in the Exit operator.
+By default, the workflow response includes the output parameters or JSON object defined in the Exit operator.
+For synchronous executions, you can override the HTTP response using these output parameter names:

-• body: The value will be returned as the response body.
-If this parameter exists, other parameter values will not be included in the execution output.
-Make sure the parameter type matches the data provided as the value.
+• body: Returned as the response body.
+If this parameter exists, other output parameters are not included in the body.

-• status: The value will be returned as the response status code.
-The status can be specified in either string or number formats.
-The value must be a valid HTTP status code.
+• status: Returned as the HTTP status code.
+Must be a valid HTTP status code.

-• headers: The value will be added to the HTTP response headers.
-The parameter type must be JSON.
-The value must consist of valid key-value pairs.
+• headers: Added to the HTTP response headers.
+Must be a JSON object with valid key-value pairs.

 The parameter values determine the HTTP response.